Eceptonsu/evan.shi/cg/_posts/2024-01-09-planetary-atmospheric-scattering.md

 Multiple scattering can be broken down into the sum of double scattering, triple scattering, and so on, with each term representing light reaching a point in the atmosphere after exactly two, three, etc., bounces.
 In addition, each term can be calculated based on the previous one; that is, the light arriving at some point $$p$$ from direction $$\omega$$ after $$n$$ bounces is an integral over all the possible points $$q$$ for the last bounce, which involves the light arriving at $$q$$ from any direction, after $$n-1$$ bounces.

-Unfortunately, the calculation at each scattering order requires a triple integral based on the previous scattering order: one integral over all the points $q$on the line segment from $$p$$ to the nearest atmosphere boundary in direction $$\omega$$, as well as a nested double integral over all directions at each point $$q$$.
+Unfortunately, the calculation at each scattering order requires a triple integral based on the previous scattering order: one integral over all the points $$q$$ on the line segment from $$p$$ to the nearest atmosphere boundary in direction $$\omega$$, as well as a nested double integral over all directions at each point $$q$$.
 It will be extremely inefficient if we perform the calculation naively.
 As suggested by Eric Bruneton and Fabrice Neyret in their work, we use the following algorithm when dealing with multiple scattering:

 ~~~python
     # Precompute single scattering in a texture.